zachflower/hello-worlds/README.md

   packages.
 Try to use standard libraries whenever possible.
 - All submissions should have an appropriate `Makefile` to build the source (where applicable)

-### README

-Every language should have a README file explaining (or at least pointing to a resource explaining) how to install, compile, and run the source.